5 Must-Visit Sites In Hong Kong For A Glimpse Of The City's Cultural Heritage

-Located in Sheung Wan is the buzzing Des Voeux Road West where salty, marine scent fills the air, as it is home to the city’s most traditional dried seafood stores—it is often dubbed as a treasure trove for exotic fare.
+Located in Sheung Wan is the buzzing Des Voeux Road West where salty, marine scent fills the air.
+Home to the city’s most traditional dried seafood stores, the street is often recognised as a treasure trove for exotic fare.

 On Des Voeux Road West today, you will find a wide array of rare and premium delicacies such as dried oysters, dried sea shrimps, sea cucumbers, abalones and fish maws—all kinds of dried seafood beloved by generations of locals.
 Don’t forget to check out Wing Lok and Ko Shing streets nearby for ancient Chinese tonics with great medicinal value (mostly bird’s nest and ginseng), too!

 Des Voeux Road West, Sheung Wan, Hong Kong

 See also: What To Do When It Rains In Hong Kong: 7 Indoor Activities For Rainy Days

 For those obsessed with acclaimed local film director Wong Kar-wai’s works, it’s likely you’ll find the movie In the Mood For Love (2000) utterly beautiful.
 It’s not just because of its sentimental plot and unique cinematography, but also all the elegant bespoke cheongsams (or qipao) worn by actress Maggie Cheung in the movie.

 But only a few know that these classic, sophisticated Chinese dresses were made by Linva Tailor—an old-fashioned tailor shop operated by master Leung Ching-wah since 1965 in Hong Kong.
 Whether it’s lovely florals or subtle geometric patterns, Linva Tailor strives to offer authentic and traditional designs.